tomcoutocs/parrot/docs/FEATURE-BACKLOG.md

 ---

-## 🔥 High Priority Features (In Progress)
+### 6. Document Management System ✅
+- **Status**: COMPLETED
+- **Completion Date**: Current Sprint
+- **Business Value**: Secure client file sharing and document organization

+#### Completed User Stories
+- ✅ **As a user**, I want to upload documents so that I can share files with my manager
+- ✅ **As a manager**, I want to organize client documents so that I can find them easily
+- ✅ **As an admin**, I want to control document permissions so that sensitive data is protected
+- ✅ **As a user**, I want to create folders so that I can organize my documents
+- ✅ **As a manager**, I want to navigate through document folders so that I can access client files
+- ✅ **As a user**, I want to see my document storage so that I can manage my files

+#### Completed Features
+- ✅ Secure file upload with Supabase Storage integration
+- ✅ Folder-based document organization
+- ✅ Document navigation with breadcrumb trails
+- ✅ File type validation and security
+- ✅ Document sharing with permission controls
+- ✅ Document preview for common file types
+- ✅ Search functionality across documents
+- ✅ Download and sharing capabilities
+- ✅ Role-based access control for documents
+- ✅ Document metadata management

+#### Technical Implementation
+- ✅ Supabase Storage integration with RLS policies
+- ✅ File type validation and virus scanning preparation
+- ✅ Document versioning system structure
+- ✅ Access control matrix implementation
+- ✅ Full-text search capability
+- ✅ Document preview service integration
+- ✅ Audit trail for document access
+- ✅ Modern React components with shadcn/ui

 ---

-### 7. Document Management System
-- **Priority**: High
-- **Effort**: Medium (3-4 weeks)
-- **Business Value**: Secure client file sharing
-- **Dependencies**: File storage, user permissions

-#### User Stories
-- **As a user**, I want to upload documents so that I can share files with my manager
-- **As a manager**, I want to organize client documents so that I can find them easily
-- **As an admin**, I want to control document permissions so that sensitive data is protected
-- **As a user**, I want to version control documents so that I can track changes
-- **As a manager**, I want to comment on documents so that I can provide feedback

-#### Acceptance Criteria
-- Secure file upload with virus scanning
-- Folder organization and document categorization
-- Version control with change tracking
-- Document sharing with permission controls
-- Document preview for common file types
-- Search functionality across documents
-- Download and sharing capabilities

-#### Technical Requirements
-- Supabase Storage integration
-- File type validation and virus scanning
-- Document versioning system
-- Access control matrix
-- Full-text search capability
-- Document preview service
-- Audit trail for document access

----

-## 🟨 Medium Priority Features

-### 8. Calendar & Appointment Booking System ✅
+### 7. Calendar & Appointment Booking System ✅
 - **Status**: COMPLETED
 - **Completion Date**: Current Sprint
 - **Business Value**: Streamlined scheduling and meeting management